 Common New Zealand waders

-- Pied oystercatcher.
+- South Island pied oystercatcher.
 This has a black back and white front, a long red beak and pink legs.
-They mainly breed in the South Island, then fly to Kaipara Harbour, the Firth of Thames, and other North Island spots.
+They mainly breed in the South Island, then most fly to Kaipara Harbour, the Firth of Thames, and other North Island spots.

 - Bar-tailed godwit.
-In September, godwits fly 11,000 kilometres non-stop from Alaska in only five or six days.
-Arriving exhausted, they gather at the same North Island places as the pied oystercatcher, and at Christchurch’s Avon–Heathcote estuary.
+In September, godwits fly 11,000 kilometres non-stop from Alaska in only eight or nine days.
+Arriving exhausted, they gather at the same places as the oystercatchers.
 They eat a lot to get strength for the return trip, departing around March.